intrinio/csharp-sdk/README.md

 <a name="packaging"></a>
 ## Packaging

 A `.nuspec` is included with the project.
-You can follow the Nuget quickstart to [create](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package#create-the-package) and [publish](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package#publish-the-package) packages.

 This `.nuspec` uses placeholders from the `.csproj`, so build the `.csproj` directly: